-  It doesn't end with drain plugs though.
+It doesn’t end with drain plugs though.
 You can expect to find a few odd bolts here and there that require an Allen wrench.
-For example, the clutch arms are held on by an Allen head bolt, so if you need to clean, repair, or upgrade your clutch, you're out of luck without Allen wrenches.
+For example, the clutch arms in your primary clutch are held on by Allen head bolts, so if you need to clean, repair, or upgrade your clutch, you’re out of luck without Allen wrenches.

 We recommend going with a bit set over the full handheld set because they tend to be cheaper, plus you already bought a really nice cordless impact wrench, right?
 You should be able to find a good set for less than $50.

 Snap ring pliers are just as important.
-They're designed specifically to fit into snap rings and pull them apart.
-Any time you want to change a ball joint (which, I'll remind you, wear out from time to time) you'll need a pair of snap ring pliers.
+They’re designed specifically to fit into snap rings and pull them apart.
+Any time you want to change a ball joint, you’ll need a pair of snap ring pliers.
 There are numerous other snap rings that are lurking in your machine that are nearly impossible to remove without the right set of pliers.